 What the hell happened last night with the 10 Democrats?

-They called him a predator, they called him a racist, they called him a rapist.
+They called him a rapist.

-They said put him in jail.
+They said, put him in jail.

 The most vile, filthy language you use by Democrats.